Let your Arduino talk with your Android

 - provides larger, portable and non-volatile storage

 The shield communicates with Arduino via the ICSP header (SPI) and pin 8.
 An SD card Reader is available for external data storage for Arduino – for huge data storage or extended period of data logging activity by Arduino.
-As Android has yet to support for Bluetooth 4.0/BLE, they are using bluetooth 2.1 module WT11i by Bluegiga for communicating with the Android phone.
+As Android has yet to support for Bluetooth 4.0/Bluetooth® Low Energy (BLE), they are using Bluetooth 2.1 module WT11i by Bluegiga for communicating with the Android phone.
 Currently the shield supports Arduino Uno, Mega and Leonardo.